BishopFox/badPods/README.md

 #### Option 1: Methodical approach
 1. **Evaluate RBAC** - Determine what resource types you can create
-1. **Evalujate Admission Policy** - Determine which of the badPods you will be able to create
+1. **Evaluate Admission Policy** - Determine which of the badPods you will be able to create
 1. **Create Resources** - Based on what is allowed, use the specific badPod type and resource type and create your resources
 1. **Post Exploitation** - Evaluate post exploitation steps outlined in the README for that type